Coal Chamber: Coal Chamber (1996–1998)

-In 1996, Coal Chamber played at the first Ozzfest, acquired Mike "Bug" Cox, and recorded their first album, Coal Chamber, which was released on February 11, 1997.
+In 1996, Coal Chamber played at the first Ozzfest.
+The band managed to catch the attention of Ozzy Osbourne's wife, Sharon, who became their manager.
+They recorded their first album, Coal Chamber, which was released on February 11, 1997.
 The record produced one single and a video, "Loco", directed by Nathan "Karma" Cox.
 The video was included as an extra after the ending credits of Dee Snider's film Strangeland.
 The band also recorded an exclusive song for the soundtrack, titled "Not Living".
+The album only sold 844 copies in its first week; at its peak, it was selling 5,000 copies per week.
+On December 21, 1999, it was certified Gold by the Recording Industry Association of America (RIAA), signifying over 500,000 copies sold.

 In 1997, the band toured Europe with Machine Head, Napalm Death, and Skinlab, including a show at the Dynamo Festival in the Netherlands.
 Coal Chamber also supported Pantera on tour from September through December 1997, along with Anthrax.
 Also, in 1997 and 1998, the band opened for Megadeth during the Cryptic Writings tour.

-Chamber Music (1999–2001)
+Chamber Music (1999–2000)

-Chamber Music was released in 1999.
-With the commercial success Coal Chamber received with the album, the band toured on headlining and festival tours.
-The band managed to catch the attention of Ozzy Osbourne's wife Sharon Osbourne, who became their manager.
+In September 1999, Coal Chamber released its second album, Chamber Music.
+Prior to its publication, it was dubbed one of the most anticipated albums of the year by Alternative Press.
+The album saw the band experiment with their sound, placing a greater emphasis on harmonies and symphonic qualities.
+According to Alternative Press, the record was "one of the few instances where a band lumped into the whole nü-metal phylum sought to challenge their audience."
+Chamber Music sold 48,000 copies in it first week and debuted at number 22 on the Billboard 200 chart, while its lead single, a cover of Peter Gabriel's "Shock the Monkey", featuring Ozzy Osbourne, gave the band their first radio hit.
+Despite this, the album received mixed reviews from critics and did not sell as well as their debut, with only 272,000 copies sold by 2002.
+According to Cox, "A lot of our fans hated [the] album, after not getting more of the same as the first one.
+The second MTV played our video, that's it, they said we were sellouts."
+Fafara recognized that that record's direction was not well-received by the band's fanbase but did not view it as a failure due to its initial positive reception.